-So when only the insulation is damaged – it’s the first case of damage, more light.
+So when only the insulation is damaged – it is the first case of damage, more light.
 When the second, more severe damage happens, then not only the insulation (myelin sheath) becomes damaged, but the “wire” (axon) becomes damaged as well.
 When the axon is damaged, the brain loses its physical connection with the facial muscles.
 There is no more “wire” that connects the brain with the face.
 So, of course, to recover this kind of damage takes much more time.
 Also, it takes more resources from our body.

-In this scenario the recovery can take a longer time.
-It could take one, two, three months or more before the first signs of return of facial movements will appear.
+In this scenario, the recovery can take a longer time.
+It could take one, two, three months or more before the first signs of the return of facial movements will appear.
 Then, there is a quite high probability that the recovery will be incomplete.
 There will be some residuals and complications after long-standing facial palsy.